 Few countries are younger than Saudi Arabia.
 With roughly 65 percent of the population between the ages of 15 and 34, the Kingdom also boasts a passionate mobile audience and the highest rates of Twitter and YouTube penetration in the world.
 And yet, this mobile-savvy generation has had anything but a satisfying relationship with the legacy telecommunication carriers in the region.

-percentage of the Saudi Arabia population between the ages of 15-34
+The percentage of the Saudi Arabia population between the ages of 15-34.

-percentage of all active Twitter users in the Arab region calling Saudi Arabia home
+The percentage of all active Twitter users in the Arab region calling Saudi Arabia home.

 By all measures, the traditional carriers significantly lagged what mobile consumers wanted.
 The gulf between customer expectations and the carriers spanned major issues from legacy technology to cultural priorities and generational differences.
 In short, telecommunication companies failed to grasp how important being connected, through mobile and social media, is in younger Saudi lives.

 Enter Saudi Telecommunications Company (STC) and its innovative new business unit, Sapphire.
 Together, Lippincott and STC set out to transform every dimension of the mobile buying, usage and care experience for this digitally native generation of Saudis — and for the first time in the region, to adopt the transformative power of co-creation.

 The team quickly realized that the challenge transcended solving customers’ telecommunication pain points.
 The true opportunity was in a radical redefinition of the entire mobile service customer journey — starting with how consumers wish to buy, pay, use and communicate with their mobile provider.